PolicyServer/PolicyServer.Local/README.md

 }
 ```

-You can now this simple client library directly, or build higher level abstractions for your applications.
+You can now use this simple client library directly, or build higher level abstractions for your applications.

 ## Mapping permissions and application roles to user claims
-Instead of using the our client library directly, you can also turn the permissions and application roles into user claims.
-This is mainly useful if you want to use the standard `ClaimsPrincipal`-based APIs or the class `[Authorize(Roles = "...")]` attribute.
+Instead of using the `PolicyServerClient` class directly, you might prefer a programming model where the current user's claims are automatically populated with the policy's application roles and permissions.
+This is mainly useful if you want to use the standard `ClaimsPrincipal`-based APIs or the `[Authorize(Roles = "...")]` attribute.

-We provide a middleware for this purpose, which runs on every request and turns the user's authorization data into claims:
+A middleware (registered with `UsePolicyServerClaimsTransformation`) is provided for this purpose, and runs on every request to map the user's authorization data into claims:

 ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)